czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

-description = "How to market your business on Linked In" image = "/v1632342274/Market_your_business_on_Linked_In_mjfvlg.jpg" tags = ["Social Media", "Digital Marketing", "Business"] title = "Promote your business with Linked In Marketing"
+description = "How to market your business on Linked In" image = "/v1632342274/Market_your_business_on_Linked_In_mjfvlg.jpg" tags = ["Social Media", "Digital Marketing", "Business"] title = "Promote your creative business with Linked In Marketing"

 +++
 Before studying my social media marketing course.
 It never occurred to me to market on Linked In.
 Linked In seemed like a platform more suited to finding jobs.